nsidc/seaice_ecdr/doc/operation.md

 ```

 This produces log files in
-`/share/apps/G02202_V5/v05r00_outputs/production/validation/` that should be
+`/share/apps/G02202_V5/v05r00_outputs/production/validation/`.
+These data should
-published to the production location.
-TODO: confirm this is accurate.
-Does not
+**NOT** be rsynced to production.
+Ann will review these and email to NCEI after
-look like v4 does this.
+processing is complete.